Category Archives: Italian Royals

 Archduke Gottfried Maria Joseph Peter Ferdinand Hubert Anton Rupert Leopold Heinrich Ignaz Alfons was born Mary 14, 1902 in Linz, Austria, the elder son of Archduke Peter Ferdinand of Austria and Princess Maria Cristina of Bourbon-Two Sicilies.
 He had three siblings:

-He was raised in Salzburg and Vienna until the family relocated to Lucerne, Switzerland at the end of World War I.
+He was raised in Salzburg and Vienna in Austria until the family relocated to Lucerne, Switzerland at the end of World War I.

 Gottfried married Princess Dorothea of Bavaria in civil and religious ceremonies held on August 2 and 3, 1938 in Sárvár, Hungary.
 She was the daughter of Prince Franz of Bavaria and Princess Isabella Antonie of Croÿ.
 The couple had four children: